mvysny/mvysny.github.io/_posts/2019-11-19-Why-to-avoid-MySQL.md

 and a full-text index I2 on `name`.

-Running `SELECT * FROM foo where owner_id=3 and MATCH(name) against ('foo')` will *RANDOMLY* will match nothing and will return nothing.
+Running `SELECT * FROM foo where owner_id=3 and MATCH(name) against ('foo')` will *RANDOMLY* match nothing and return nothing.
 That's because MySQL will randomly use the unique index U instead of a combination of I1 and I2, which is extremely hard to figure out.
 See [MySQL sporadic MATCH AGAINST behaviour with unique index](https://stackoverflow.com/questions/45281641/mysql-sporadic-match-against-behaviour-with-unique-index) for more details.

 Random behavior changes.
 Rating: 3 out of 3 facepalms.

-## 4. DDLs non-transactional FlyWay
+## 4. DDLs do not run in a transaction

 The DDLs do not run in a transaction, can not be rolled back and therefore can not be considered atomic.
-If you use a database migration tool such as FlyWay and the DDL fails, FlyWay will have no way of knowing how many of the DDLs in the script actually passed, and it will mark that particular migraton as failed and you will have to [repair](https://flywaydb.org/documentation/faq.html#repair) it manually.
+If you use a database migration tool such as FlyWay and the DDL fails, FlyWay will have no way of knowing how many of the DDLs in the script actually passed, and it will mark that particular migration as failed and you will have to [repair](https://flywaydb.org/documentation/faq.html#repair) it manually.

-Alternatively, [you can have one DDL per file](https://flywaydb.org/documentation/faq.html#rollback) and then somehow tell FlyWay to not to mark failed DDLs as failed migration (since now the migrations are atomic).
+Alternatively, [you can have one DDL per file](https://flywaydb.org/documentation/faq.html#rollback) (which is annoying) and then somehow tell FlyWay to not to mark failed DDLs as failed migration (since now the migrations are atomic).

 Rating: 1 out of 3 facepalms, since running DDL in a transaction is quite hard